 - The doctor uses improper technique or too much force

 In all of these cases, the doctor needs to manually adjust the baby’s position.
 If your doctor did not use the accepted standard of care in a difficult birth, using too much force, the baby can be permanently injured.

 Many cases of Erb’s Palsy are preventable.
 If a mother has an unusual pelvic shape or the baby is born late, your obstetrician is aware of the types of difficulties that could be encountered in giving birth.
 If your doctor missed warning signs or your baby was treated with too much force during birth, you may have a valid medical malpractice case.
 Take note that you have limited time in which to file a lawsuit under the New York statute of limitations.

-Schedule a consultation today – the first meeting is free, and we operate on a contingency fee basis with no fees unless we successfully accept a settlement for your case.
+If you would like a free consultation about your Erb’s palsy malpractice claim, please contact us.
+We operate on a contingency fee basis with no fees unless we successfully accept a settlement for your case.